Jainism in Europe: Jainism in Germany

 There are no Jain temples in Germany.
 However, there are a few people living in Germany who practice Jainism.
+Additionally, the Museum of Asian Art in Berlin houses an intricately carved wooden 'Jain house temple'.
 To support and practice Jainism, there are a few organizations or associations.

 Jainism in Belgium

 The Jain community in Europe, especially in Belgium, is mostly involved in the diamond business.
+A small group of Jains also settled in Belgium in the 1970s, having left Africa as political refugees.

 The Gujarati Jains in Belgium are estimated to be around 1500 people.
 The majority live in Antwerp, working in the wholesale diamond business.
 Belgian Indian Gujarati Jains control two-thirds of the rough diamonds trade and supplied India with roughly 36% of their rough diamonds.
 A major temple, with a cultural centre, has been built in Antwerp (Wilrijk), the diamond capital.
 Their spiritual leader is a full-fledged member of the Belgian Council of Religious Leaders, which he joined on 17 December 2009.

 Jainism in Poland

 The Jain community in Poland is involved across different occupations and Jains in Poland to estimate below 200 people, where majority of people are scattered around Warsaw, Krakow and few other cities.
 As on March 25, 2023 establishment of the statute of Shri 1008 Mahavir Swami (Digambar) was successfully completed by Jain Community of Poland in “Hindu Bhavan Temple” / "Świątynia Hindu Bhavan" in Warsaw, Poland and marked as second temple in Europe after Antwerp, Belgium where devotees can offer their prayers daily.

 Jain Samaj Poland includes members of all different paths with Jainism.